Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 103 active transport stops operating within Doncaster, consisting of a mix of buses.
+Public transport analysis reveals 103 active transport stops operating within Doncaster, comprising a mix of buses.
 These stops are serviced by 33 individual routes, collectively providing 6,188 weekly passenger trips.
 Transport accessibility is rated as excellent, with residents typically located 193 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward - car remains the dominant mode at 82%, with 9% by bus.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 82%, with 9% by bus.
 Vehicle ownership averages 1.1 per dwelling, below the regional average.
-According to the 2021 Census, a high 35.0% of residents work from home, which may reflect COVID-19 conditions.
+A high 35.0% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Service frequency averages 884 trips per day across all routes, equating to approximately 60 weekly trips per individual stop.
 The accompanying map shows the 100 nearest stops to the location centrepoint.